Exercise Is the Best Medicine

 Visit the PAC

 Check out the PAC on campus.
 Get in your daily exercise by visiting the Fit Centre, climbing wall, indoor track, or pool.
 The PAC also offers a wide range of fitness classes.
-For more information, visits Campus Recreation Services.
+For more information, visit USask Rec.

 Join an Intramural Team